croisen/nobita.h/README.md

 -   [x] File globbing for add_sources, & custom commands
 -   [x] Be crossplatform
 -   [x] Change how the compiler options are given to nobita
+-   [x] Add a separate cache directory for each build target name and type (To address the fact that static and shared libraries have different compile options)